oroinc/documentation/user_guide/ldap_integration.rst

 .. image:: ./img/ldap/ldap_general.png

-Define the following settings mandatory to enable the synchronization in OroCRM:
+These settings must be defined to enable the synchronization in OroCRM:

 .. csv-table::
   :header: "",""
   :widths: 10, 30

-  "**Name***","Name used to refer to the integration in OroCRM.
+  "**Name***","The name used to refer to the integration in OroCRM.
 It is better to keep the name reasonable."
   "**Hostname***","The hostname of the target LDAP server."
   "**Port***","The port of the LDAP server."
   "**Encryption**","Select the encryption used by the LDAP server.
 The possible values are: